Our companion 2018 St. Patrick’s Day story is of the Smilin’ Irishman, Harry O’Brien, here!

-The following yarn originally gained life in 1995, and has been resurrected on days proximate to St. Paddy’s Day several times, most recently in 2013.
+The following yarn originally gained life in 1997, and has been resurrected on days proximate to St. Paddy’s Day quite often.
 A friend asked last week, “So where was the St. Patrick’s Day column?”
 And begorrah, here’s our traditional blarney, wheels up, and away we go:

 Just prior to St. Patrick’s Day in 1925, the first St. Patrick’s Day following the tragedy, a box arrived at the office of Silas Ross, the funeral director who had handled Blanchfield’s interment.
 The small box was posted from Ireland and contained a shamrock, with a request from Blanchfield’s mother to lay it at his grave.
 This, Ross did, as he did for almost a score of years to follow, when a box arrived from Ireland before each St. Patrick’s Day.
 Inevitably, one year the box failed to arrive before the holiday.
 Inquiries, made with some difficulty during the dark days of World War II, revealed that William Blanchfield’s mother had passed away.
 The tradition was resurrected the following year by his sister, who resided in County Cork on the Emerald Isle.
 But those annual shipments too, ceased in 1976.